drblallo/rlc/docs/sphinx_doc/rlc.md

 ### Unchecked AST
-Before typechecking the AST of the language is unchecked, it means that almost every non trivial operation is marked as having unkown type.
+Before typechecking the AST of the language is unchecked, it means that almost every non trivial operation is marked as having unknown type.

 You can see the token stream with `rlc --unchecked file.rl`